samludford/portfolio/_posts/2018-02-09-phys-comp-2-research.markdown

   - physical computing
 ---

 In the <a href="https://samludford.github.io/2018/phys-comp-1-ideas/">last post</a> I sketched out an idea for the project I'd like to work on this term.
-Here I summarise some technical research I've done to follow up and start costing a prototype.
+Here I summarise some technical research I've conducted to follow up and start costing a prototype.

 ### Microcontrollers